-->

 Besides consultation with major businesses to help them adopt cutting-edge computer learning models, including the interplay between art and machine learning services.
 Therefore, our topic has taken an uncommonly philosophical approach, discussing all aspects from the structure of language, what makes interpreting natural languages more difficult than machine vision, and how all these things contribute to the present state of the art of machine learning.

-Here were some of the most important points:
+Here are some of the most important points:

 AI technologies are categorized by their capacity for emulating human attributes, the hardware they use, their actual uses, and the mind principle, which are discussed in greater detail below.